Venue: GSP at College Farm Road

 Javerbaum is a graduate of NYU's Graduate School of Musical Theater Composition and Harvard University, where he wrote for the humor magazine The Harvard Lampoon and co-wrote two of that school's Hasty Pudding musicals.
 He lives in Los Angeles with his wife Debra and their daughters Kate and Sara.
 His hobbies include the succinct encapsulation of his achievements.

-Following His recent sold-out Broadway run, God arrives in New Brunswick!
-Called “deliriously funny” by The New York Times, God takes human form in Act of God and doesn’t hold back about what He’s seen and heard.
-In this hilarious comedy by Emmy Award-winner David Javerbaum (The Daily Show with Jon Stewart), God, along with his two archangels, answer many of the deepest (and not so deep) questions that have plagued mankind since Creation.
+Following Her recent sold-out Broadway run, God arrives in New Brunswick — and she looks a lot like Kathleen Turner!
+Called “deliriously funny” by The New York Times, God takes human form in An Act of God and doesn’t hold back about what She’s seen and heard.
+In this hilarious comedy by Emmy Award-winner David Javerbaum (The Daily Show with Jon Stewart), God, along with two archangels (Stephen DeRosa and Jim Walton), answers many of the deepest (and not so deep) questions that have plagued mankind since Creation.

 An updated version of the hit off-Broadway show "I Love You, You're Perfect, Now Change" – with book and lyrics by George Street Playhouse favorite Joe DiPietro and music by Jimmy Roberts — opens the Playhouse's 2017-18 season at an interim venue on Rutgers University's Cook Campus.
 Learn More